 This is a narrow win for Adidas, despite two major faux pas: the empty cart and the use of the personal email that was not given during these transactions.
 At the very end, it was their personalization efforts that nabbed them the win.
 Throughout the entire process, it felt like Nike was doing the minimum, nothing more.
 The emails were fine and (mostly relevant), no major bloopers on the way, except maybe the poor customer service, but the experience as a whole felt impersonal.

 Do you feel we should have crowned a different winner?
-Got ideas for our next competition?
+Have an idea for our next competition?
 Join the discussion on twitter or Facebook by using the #BrandPrix hashtag.